ryanrhymes/owl_guide/book/project/jianxin_aeos.rst

 For example, for linear algebra routines, highly optimised code runs magnitude faster than a naively coded routine.
 Naturally, optimised code are usually platform- and hardware-specific.
 An optimised routine on one machine usually performs bad on the other.

-Though `Owl <http://ocaml.xyz/>`_  currently does not plan to improve the performance of the low-level libraries it depends on, as an initial endeavour to apply such paradigm in Owl, one good target is the parameters of *OpenMP*.
+Though `Owl <http://ocaml.xyz/>`_  currently does not plan to improve the performance of the low-level libraries it depends on, as an initial endeavour to apply such paradigm in Owl, one suitable tuning target is the parameters of *OpenMP* used in Owl.

 Many current generic computers contains shared memory multiprocessors.
 OpenMP is an application programming interface that supports multi-platform shared memory multiprocessing programming in C or Fortran, supported on a plethora of hardware and software platforms.